gatsbyjs/gatsby/docs/docs/page-query.md

 ## How to use the `graphql` tag in pages

+Gatsby uses the concept of a page query, which is a query for a specific page in a site.
+It is unique in that it can take query variables unlike Gatsby's static queries.

 ### Add `description` to `siteMetadata`

 The first step in displaying the description will be ensuring you have one to begin with.